armytag/langs/qathebo/notes.md

 - Noun incorporation
     - Types 1, 2, and 3 (and 4?)
 - Verbal mood and aspect (3+ morphemes)
-    - Indicative (perfective)
+    - Indicative (perfective): -qa
-    - Imperfective
+    - Imperfective: -to
-    - Imperative
+    - Imperative: -∅
-    - Prohibitive
+    - Prohibitive: -na
-    - Optative
+    - Optative: -pʼi
-    - Conditional (?)
+    - Conditional (?): -dʼa
 - Mark direct object (not subject)
     - Agrees in person, number, and class